 In 2010, she accepted a full-time position with Advanstar as Web Editor for License Global! magazine, a business-to-business publication dedicated to the licensing industry.
 In 2011, she accepted a position as Managing Editor for Fashionablymarketing.me, a digital publication devoted to cutting-edge fashion marketing strategies.

-Currently, Marguerite serves as a Marketing Writer/Editor at the University of Chicago Booth School of Management.
-As a member of the in-house marketing department for the prestigious business school, she works on a variety of projects including but not limited to annual reports, email campaigns, brochures, online profiles, ads, websites, and more.
+In 2012, she joined the University of Chicago Booth School of Business marketing department as a marketing writer/editor and was later promoted to the lead of the marketing communications content team.
+In her roles, she worked on a variety of projects including annual reports, email campaigns, brochures, online profiles, ads, websites, and more.

-In her spare time, she writes mystery novels.
-She lives in Chicago, Illinois, with her husband Joshua and their notorious pug, Monty.
+She lives in Madison, Wisconsin, with her husband Joshua, son John, and their notorious pug, Monty.